Azure-Samples/azd-template-artifacts/README.md

  # This is the template README for what is expected in submitted templates.
+> [!NOTE]
+> This is a work in progress.
+This note will be removed once it's finalized

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](placeholder) [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](placeholder)